Powering Nashua Textile Mills: Exploring Mine Falls Park, NH

 The Nashua Manufacturing Company site operated from 1823 until 1945 when it was sold to Textron Corporation.
 The company's first three years of business were focused on acquiring land, constructing the dam, and digging the canal.
 Once those tasks were completed, they focused their attention on building the mill complex.

-Mills #1 and #2 were run by breastshot waterwheels.
+Both Mills were run by breastshot waterwheels.
 In this type of wheel, water flows onto the wheel about half way up and pushes the blades of the wheel downwards as it falls.
 The water then continues to flow underneath the wheel, pushing it more as it flows forward.
 By carefully guiding the entrance and exit of water from the wheel structure, the loss of kinetic energy was greatly minimized which led to greater output power.

 Although the canal now terminates at Pine Street, when the complex was operating the canal flowed in front of the mills as shown in this 1920 plot plan.
 Individual penstocks, or pipes, from the canal supplied water directly to each building's power apparatus.